chananyu2539/rps-zork/readme-design.txt

 Abstract InteractObj --> Guardian + Item
-    - this is because I want to put these two objects into the same list that each room will store the objects in.
+    - this is because I want to put these two objects to both have some method that required to be the same for printing information

-Character can access interact with items by attribute Bags through slot number of bag

-getInfo on InteractObj class -> so that all succeeding class have to implement this method which required for character to inspect()
+Wrapper --> Item -> QuestItem + Potion
+    - this will allow me to store both QuestItem and Potion to the same ItemList for each room

+CommandFactory
+    - To organize and function all command so that each of them match what the input of user.
+It also allow parameterization.

+Singleton Player
+    - as it's single player game, this allow the Player class to be identical for the rest of the game.